SocietyForArtisticResearch/texteditor-elm/README.md

 ## DONE

+- Fixed issue with video's getting stuck on firefox and safari.
+  All videos now do not preload but use a poster image (based on the thumb).
+  Also use this preview poster for edit dialogs, so you can see something useful without playing.
 - friendlier and less repetitive errors (filtered on unique)
 - cursor position on mobile
 - Upload progress for upload button in Media list is broken (becuase handled by main)